-- a.
-Manages the overall responsibility of risk management - b.
+- a. has the overall responsibility of risk management - b.
 Defines clearly risk limits and approve those set by Executive Management - c.
 Reviews various policies of the Bank and make appropriate changes as and when deemed necessary. - d.
-Re-evaluates these guidelines
+Re-evaluates these guidelines of modern corporate governance as contained in the reports of Cadbury and King II, and the Basel Committee on Banking Supervision.

 The Bank has a unitary Board of Directors comprising a chairman, nine non-executive directors and three executive directors.
-The Board has adopted without modification, the major principles of modern corporate governance as contained in the reports of Cadbury and King II, and the Basel Committee on Banking Supervision.
+The Board has adopted without modification, the major principles